 Mayerzon Pet Supplies is specialized in dog training tools and mostly sells its products through Amazon.
 They have a fantastic return policy and customer service, and they do offer many different muzzles.

 The one we are reviewing today is their Rubber Basket Muzzle which comes in red and black.

 Reviewing muzzles is hard because every dog and every situation requires a slightly different solution.
 Something can be a pro for one dog and con for the other one.
 Even when we are talking about sizing, there are different opinions on how much room the dog should have in the muzzle.
 The only thing that everyone agrees on is that the dog should be able to pant to cool down while wearing it.
 However, what pant room means can generate great arguments.
-If you have a dog with a high-bite risk or are looking for an agitation muzzle, you are okay with a muzzle that provides enough room for a half-pant.
-We frequently use muzzles for full-day hikes or canicross, in which case it is essential to have enough room for a full-pant.
+If you are looking for an agitation muzzle or the muzzle will only be used for short periods, you are okay with a muzzle that provides enough room for a half-pant but if you use muzzles for hikes or canicross, it is essential to have enough room for comfortable full-pant.

 The other tricky thing with sizing is that although there are great Facebook groups to help to determine if the muzzle looks good on your dog, different photos could make the muzzle look much bigger or smaller.

 Based on the summary above about sizing, you probably got the feeling that we found this Medium-sized muzzle too small for Mia.
 The pant room is one thing - we could still use it for shorter walks on cold days as many people prefer a half pant anyways.
 The more significant issue is that sometimes the front of the muzzle is touching her nose, and Mia hates that.
 No need to say that dogs’ noses are very sensitive, and a hard rubber muzzle pressing against it would easily hurt them.
 This is one reason why most muzzles have a bigger opening for the nose.